 “I can’t tell the CEO of Ericsson that we came up with the name while swizzling beers in Toronto”

 He then put together a story that he felt comfortable with (I don’t have the original mail anymore, so all from memory):

 “Jim and I used to discuss History and I related the story of ‘The Longboats’ where Harald Bluetooth was king.
 Jim proposed this as a codename because Bluetooth united Denmark, Sweden and Norway just has we hoped our technology would unite cellphones and notebooks”

 I told Sven that I liked the beer swizzling version better, but that this sounded good also.
 He then sent an email to the CEO of Ericsson (copied me, but I lost the email).

 I was recently at the computer history museum in Mountain View California, and they had an exhibit on Nils Rydbeck; who I meet several times in the development of Bluetooth, and is one of the legends in cellphones (he basically invented and developed the very first practical cellphone).
-They had interviewed Nils Rydbeck about the cellphone and MC-LINK/Bluetooth development, and towards the end he talks about how it got its name (3:39).
+They had interviewed Nils Rydbeck about the cellphone and MC-LINK/Bluetooth development, and towards the end he talks about how it got the Bluetooth technology got its name (3:39).
 That Ericsson had given Intel a very good book “the Longboats” where the King in the story was Harald Bluetooth.